vortesserax-wb/cidoc_crm_rdf/README.md

 - Used the backwards/inverse direction in place of the redundant inverse one due to B2 (no inverse name defined, and same domain/range)

   - Hierarchical link of property `P10i` with `E92 Spacetime Volume.
-P132 spatiotemporally overlaps with: E92 Spacetime Volume`
+P132 spatiotemporally overlaps with: E92 Spacetime Volume` instead of the inverse one P132i.

 &nbsp;